hyperledger-solang/solang/docs/testing.rst

 ----------------------------

 There are some tests in `integration <https://github.com/hyperledger-labs/solang/tree/main/integration/>`_ which are written in node.
-These tests start an actual real chain (run via containers), and then deploying some tests contracts to them and interacting with them.
+These tests start an actual real chain via containers, and then deploying some tests contracts to them and interacting with them.